nidhisoni22/rx-medocard/README.md

    git clone https://github.com/nidhisoni22/rx-medocard.git
    ```

-2. Update the connection string in `appsettings.json` to point to your MySQL instance
+2. Update the connection string in `appsettings.json` with your database credentials (do not commit sensitive information to source control)

 3. Run database migrations
    ```